Mardi Himal Budget Trek

 • Get a glimpse of traditional Nepali villages and taste of warm hospitality of the localities

-The Mardi Himal Budget Trek is a reasonably short and moderate trek that requires minimal technical skills.
-The lower part of the trek is dominated by lush green trees, while the upper levels have more exposed and rocky terrain.
+The Mardi Himal Budget Trek is a reasonably short and moderate trek.
+It requires minimal technical skills.
+The lush green trees dominate the lower part of the trek.
+The upper levels have more exposed and rocky terrain.

-The journey from the High Camp to the Mardi Himal Base Camp is the most difficult part of this trek as the trail becomes steeper and rougher on this day.
-However, the majority of the hike is comfortable, making for a pleasant and pleasurable walk.
+The journey from the High Camp to the Mardi Himal Base Camp is the most difficult part of this trek.
+The trail becomes steeper and rougher on this day.
+However, the majority of the hike is comfortable.
+It is a pleasant and pleasurable walk.

-Although this trip is appropriate for the novice and does not require any experience, they are suggested to complete the necessary preparation and do cardio-related training.
+Is the Mardi Himal trek for beginners?
+This trip is appropriate for the novice as it does not require any experience.
+They are suggested to complete the necessary preparation and do cardio-related training.

-Mardi Himal lies in the Annapurna region so, trekkers must obtain Annapurna Conservation Area Permit (ACAP) to trek in the Mardi Himal Trail.
-Along with ACAP, you will need Trekkers Information Management System (TIMS).
-The cost of these permits are:
+Mardi Himal lies in the Annapurna region.
+As such, trekkers must obtain the Annapurna Conservation Area Permit (ACAP) to trek in the Mardi Himal Trail.
+Besides ACAP, you will need the Trekkers Information Management System (TIMS).
+The cost of these permits is:

 • ACAP: NRP.
 3000 (~USD 30) p/p for foreigners, NRP.
 1000 (~USD 10) p/p for SAARC Nationals